anowell/compose-ecs/README.md

 | volumes_from             | volumesFrom               | String            | `"myContainer"`                                              |
 | environment              | environment               | YAML KV[String]   | `MYVAR: "AVAR"` (Note: ECS does not allow _'s in the key)    |
 | links                    | links                     | YAML Array[String]| `- "myContainer"`                                                |

+## Contributing

+If you'd like to contribute to this project, please raise an issue and indicate that you'd like to take on the work prior to submitting a pull request.
+Only pull requests with matching issues that explain the motivation behind the change and at least some test coverage will be considered for integration.